Lab Alumni

 Thesis: Characterization of amphibian microhabitats in Waterton Lakes National Park prior to the Kenow Wildfire

-Currently: MSc student in Dr. Laura Chasmer's Lab at the University of Lethbridge
+Where they went after leaving the lab: MSc student in Dr. Laura Chasmer's Lab at the University of Lethbridge

 Daemon joined us as a first-year undergraduate student and helped with DNA extractions and tissue management in the lab.